Otherworld: Greek

-In Greco-Roman mythology the Gods were said to dwell on Mount Olympus whereas the dead usually went to the Underworld or Fortunate Isles after death.
+In Greco-Roman mythology the Gods were said to dwell on Mount Olympus, whereas the dead usually went to the Underworld, Fortunate Isles, or Elysium for the righteous after death.
+In Hades, Cerberus serves as its guard; preventing the dead from leaving.

 Modern depictions

 The idea of the Otherworld has been adapted and used by several modern authors.
-J. R. R. Tolkien drew upon the Sir Orfeo text, which depicts a journey to the Otherworld as inspiration for the Mirkwood Elves of The Hobbit.
+J. R. R. Tolkien drew upon the Sir Orfeo text, which depicts a journey to the Otherworld, as inspiration for the Mirkwood Elves of The Hobbit.
 C. S. Lewis also drew upon the tropes of the Celtic Otherworld in his creation of The Chronicles of Narnia, which depicts the journey from this world to another.
+Stephen Lawhead's Song of Albion trilogy tells the story of an Oxford student who crosses over into the Otherworld.